 How marketing automation can transform your business

 In today’s environment more purchase decisions than ever are being driven — or influenced — by digitally native business leaders.
-That leaves modern B2B marketers wondering how to meet the increased expectation for fully personalized buying cycles, even as resources become scarce.
+That leaves modern B2B marketers wondering how to meet the increased expectation for fully personalised buying cycles, even as resources become scarce.

 While automating some processes, many marketers still rely on manual workflows, which slow down pipeline creation, weaken customer relationships, and ultimately hurt the return on investment (ROI).
 The solution is automating your marketing activities.
-Marketing automation provides countless benefits, including a higher quality lead pipeline, optimized customer experiences, and better spend efficiency.
+Marketing automation provides countless benefits, including a higher quality lead pipeline, optimised customer experiences, and better spend efficiency.

 With marketing and measurement automation, your team can effectively engage audiences, drive high-quality leads, and improve customer relationships for greater marketing ROI.
 In fact, according to The state of marketing automation, an Adobe research report, 98% of marketers say that marketing automation is very important or extremely important to success.

 That sounds promising, but maybe you’re looking for a deeper understanding of what marketing automation actually means.
 This article will help you learn a bit more about marketing automation and its positive business impacts.
 Specifically, it will cover:

 - Learn more about marketing automation